nuxt/docs/de/api/configuration-generate.md

 }
 ```

-You can change the default configuration of [html-minifier](https://github.com/kangax/html-minifier) used by Nuxt.js to minify HTML files created during generate process.
+You can change the default configuration of [html-minifier](https://github.com/kangax/html-minifier) used by Nuxt.js to minify HTML files created during generation.

 ## routes